Can You Still Make Money From Matched Betting?

 With a normal bet this is obviously of limited value, as the two bets more or less cancel each other out.
 But when your first bet qualifies you for a second (and in Sky Bet’s case much larger) free bet, it suddenly becomes a lot more interesting.
 Here’s an example…

 Let’s say Wolverhampton Wanderers are about to play Spurs in the Premier League.
 You can back Wolves to win with Sky Bet at 4.75 (15/4 in the more traditional but less useful fractional style) and lay them with Smarkets at 4.80.
-If you put £5 on Wolves with Sky Bet and at the same time lay Wolves to the appropriate stakes (something I’ll come to shortly) you can ensure that whether they do or don’t win, your net loss will be just 13p (allowing for Smarkets’ 2% commission charge)..
+If you put £5 on Wolves with Sky Bet and at the same time lay Wolves to the appropriate stakes (something I’ll come to shortly) you can ensure that whether they do or don’t win, your net loss will be just 13p (allowing for Smarkets’ standard 2% commission charge).
+The lay bet covers you for the draw as well, as in effect you are betting that Wolves won’t win – so if Spurs win or the match ends in a draw, the lay bet will pay out.

-But now, because you are a new member, Sky Bet will give you £20 worth of free bets.
+But now, because you are a new member, Sky Bet will give you £30 worth of free bets.
 You can back and lay these again to generate a guaranteed profit.
 For the sake of simplicity let’s say you use the same market, Wolves v.
 Spurs, although you certainly don’t have to.
-At the odds mentioned, and backing to the correct stakes, you can guarantee yourself a net profit of £15.37 either way.
-Subtract the 13p loss from your qualifying bet, and once the dust has settled you will have made a risk-free (and tax-free) £15.24.
+At the odds mentioned, and backing to the correct stakes, if you use all three £10 free bets you can guarantee yourself a net profit of £23.05 however the match pans out.
+Subtract the 13p loss from your qualifying bet, and once the dust has settled you will have made a risk-free (and tax-free) £22.92.
 If your bet loses with the bookie, your profit will be in the exchange (remember, this is a free bet so it hasn’t cost you anything).
 If the bet wins at the bookie, you will lose money at the exchange, but your winnings with the bookie will exceed this, giving you the same net profit either way.

 Those are the bare bones of matched betting.
 Of course, there’s more to it than that, but most matched betting opportunities boil down to this.
 You place an initial qualifying bet and lay it to ensure (at worst) a small net loss, and then back and lay the free bet you receive to make yourself a guaranteed profit.